Alexander1994/pocket_go/ReadMe.md

 # Pocket Gopher!
-## A little lisp written in Golang you could fit in your pocket
+## A tiny lisp written in Golang you could fit in your pocket

-### Current Features
+### Notable Features
-- recursive parser & interpreter (because I wanted my call stacks to be bigger than the code I wrote!)
+- Recusive parser & interpreter (because I wanted my call stacks to be bigger than the code I wrote!)
-- numbers, arithmetic primitve functions...

-### Road Map
 - Go routines (DONE)
 - Channels    (DONE)
+- Closures    (DONE)
+- Macros

+** see: examples/examples.pgo for a complete tour of the language

 ### Obligatory Lisp Related Jokes and Puns
 He's making a lisp,